Syed Wahidul Alam

 Syed Wahidul Alam (সৈয়দ ওয়াহিদুল আলম) was a Bangladesh Nationalist Party politician and a former member of parliament for Chittagong-5.

 Career

 Alam was an active Liberation War activist during 1971.
 He was the former Member of Parliament for Chittagong-5 (Hathazari).
 He served from 1991 to 2006.
 He was also the whip of the parliament.

 Personal life

 Alam has two daughters.
-Elder daughter Shakila Farzana, is a barrister and was joint general secretary of the Supreme Court wing of Bangladesh Jatiyatabadi Ainjibi Forum, a pro-BNP lawyers’ body.
+Elder daughter Shakila Farzana, is a barrister and was joint general secretary of the Supreme Court wing of Bangladesh Jatiyatabadi Ainjibi Oikya Parishad, a pro-BNP lawyers’ body.